-Inspire your colleagues in the higher education community with proposals that explore the most dynamic issues and ideas currently facing academic and research librarians today.
-ACRL 2017 offers eight session formats to suit a wide range of presentation and learning styles.
-From first-time presenters to seasoned experts, there is a format best suited to your ideas.
+ACRL 2019 offers a variety of options for participation and features eight session formats to suit a wide range of presentation and learning styles.
+From first-time presenters to seasoned experts, there is surely a format best suited to your ideas.
+We challenge you to inspire your colleagues and others in the higher education community with proposals that explore the most dynamic issues and ideas facing academic and research librarians today.
 Consult the conference tags to stimulate your thinking and position your proposal within the conference theme.
-The tags will serve to create a conference map and guide attendees to themes of interest and inspiration.
+The tags will serve to create our own conference map and guide attendees to themes of interest and inspiration.